RunlongYu/CELS/README.md

 ## Dataset

-We use three public real-world datasets (Avazu, Criteo, Huawei) in our experiments.
-You can download the datasets from the links below.
+We conducted our experiments using three publicly available real-world datasets: Avazu, Criteo, and Huawei.
+You can access and download these datasets from the links provided below.

 - **Criteo**: The raw dataset can be downloaded from https://www.kaggle.com/c/criteo-display-ad-challenge/data or https://www.kaggle.com/datasets/mrkmakr/criteo-dataset?resource=download.
 If you want to know how to preprocess the data, please refer to `./data/criteoPreprocess.py`
 - **Avazu**: The raw dataset can be downloaded from https://www.kaggle.com/c/avazu-ctr-prediction/data.
 If you want to know how to preprocess the data, please refer to `./data/avazuPreprocess.py`